If you own rental property in Modesto, here's what the data says and what it means for your strategy.

 Frequently Asked Questions

-What are average rents in Modesto in 2026?
 Average rents across all unit types sit just under $2,000 per month, roughly flat compared to a year ago.
 Apartment-focused data shows averages in the mid-$1,000s with a slight year-over-year decline.

-Which Modesto neighborhoods have the highest rents?
 Village Ranch, Winsor, and Regency Park consistently post the highest asking rents in Modesto.
 More affordable options are found in Brookdale Park, Coffee Plaza, and Southeast Modesto.

-Is Modesto a good place to own rental property in 2026?
 Yes, but the strategy has changed.
 Automatic rent growth has slowed, so returns now depend more on operational efficiency, tenant retention, and neighborhood-specific pricing.

-How much does property management cost in Modesto?
 SUM Property Management charges 7% of collected rent per month and 50% of one month's rent for tenant placement.
-No setup fee, no vacancy fee, no hidden charges.
+No setup fee, no hidden charges.

-Does AB 1482 apply to Modesto rentals?
 Yes.
 AB 1482 caps annual rent increases at 5% plus local CPI (max 10%) for most residential properties in California, including Modesto.
 Single-family homes and condos may be exempt under certain conditions.
 Consult a qualified attorney for your specific situation.